danbickford007/industrial_girl/README.md

 if you already have factories, but want industrial_girl to overwrite them and make new factories(you can still pass the single argument if needed) industrial_girl g force

+within your rails app Gemfile, you may need to set the following, gem "factory_girl_rails", :require=>false

 ## Contributing

 1. Fork it